-This planning report has been prepared for Adani Mining Pty Ltd, the proponents of the development described within the table below.
-The purpose of this Planning Report is to provide a Town Planning assessment in support of the proposed temporary construction accommodation camp associated with the proposed Carmichael Coal Mine located approximately 165km west of Moranbah on land described as Lot 662 on Crown Plan PH1491.
-The site is located within a cattle grazing property colloquially known as 'Moray Downs'.
+This planning report has been prepared for Adani Mining Pty Ltd, the proponents of the development described within Table 3 below.
+The purpose of this Planning Report is to provide a Town Planning assessment in support of the proposed temporary construction accommodation camp located approximately 35km west of Moranbah on land described as Lot 7 on SP233102.

-The subject development application is intended to be provided to the Coordinator General as part of the overall Environmental Impact Statement (EIS) submission for the Carmichael Coal Mine Project.
+The subject development application is intended to be provided to the Coordinator General as part of the overall Environmental Impact Statement submission for the Carmichael Coal Mine Project.
 The purpose of the inclusion of this document within the EIS is to facilitate particular exemptions from the supplementary IDAS process that are afforded under the State Development and Public Works Organisation Act 1971.